 Group administrators can invite as many people as they like, from inside and outside of the HEI to complete a self-assessment.
 Using the group function of HEInnovate is a very powerful way to open up discussion inside an HEI.
-The results can be viewed together and analysed to explore the views from different parts of the institution, and between staff, students and even external organisations.
+The results can be pulled together and analysed to exploring the views from different parts of the institution, and between staff, students and even external organisations.
 The group function is also used in workshops as a means of stimulating discussion and debate.

 There is a range of functions available for a group administrator and group members on HEInnovate.
-The main functions, for example to create groups, manage groups and invite individuals can be accessed from the User dashboard, while the results' display offers downloadable charts and pdf reports.
+The main functions, for example to create groups, manage groups and invite individuals can be accessed from the User Dashboard.